fanck0605/craco-plugin-less/.github/pull_request_template.md

-Thanks for helping to maintain `craco-less`!
+Thanks for helping to maintain `craco-plugin-less`!

 Before you submit this PR, please check the following: